M-2499/Home_sales/README.md

 **Home-Sales-Big-Data-with-PySpark-SQL**

 ## This project involved working with Big Data and SparkSQL in order to analyze and query home sales data.
-The data analysis conducted considering below processes:
+The data analysis processes where conducted as follow:

 Importing packages: The project started by importing the necessary packages, including findspark to initialize Spark and pyspark.sql for working with SparkSQL.